dannyshaw/wt/README.md

 ### Shell integration

-Add to your rc file for `wt cd` and tab completions:
+Add to your rc file for `wt cd`, auto-cd after `wt new`, and tab completions:

 ```sh
 # ~/.zshrc